cloudogu/gitops-playground/README.md

 We are working on distilling the logic used in the example application pipelines into a reusable library for Jenkins:
 [cloudogu/gitops-build-lib](https://github.com/cloudogu/gitops-build-lib).

+If you have any questions, remarks or ideas regarding the `gitops-playground`, feel free to visit our [community](https://community.cloudogu.com/t/introducing-the-gitops-playground/107).
+Or if you want to chat with us about gitops in general, visit us [here](https://community.cloudogu.com/c/gitops-by-cloudogu/23).

 TLDR; You can run a local k8s cluster with the GitOps playground installed with only one command (on Linux)